jensjpedersen/FYS-STK4155-Applied_Data_Analysis_and_Machine_Learning/Project1/README.md

 # Info
 All files can be run as scripts.
 Examples of how to use the different classes/functions can be found at the bottom of each file.
+Some of the data produced is stored in the data directory.

 # Files
 | Filename            | Description                                                     |